-When I learned how to cook bacon in the oven, it was a game changer for me.
+When I learned how to cook bacon in the oven, it was a game-changer for me.
 Everything tastes better with bacon in it, on it, or around it.
 I love cooking bacon outside wearing an apron (Levi fabric) in cast iron, complete with the grease splattering everywhere.
+When Mark and I would take our camping trailer into the mountains for a few days, we always started the day with some bacon cooked over the open fire, what a treat!

 Then I read where you can bake it in the oven.
 Now the grease stays contained inside the pan and within the oven.
-I’m updating this post from 2015 because I’m hoping some new readers will see you can cook bacon in the oven and save lots of the fuss.
+I’m updating this post today because I’m hoping some new readers will see you can cook bacon in the oven and save lots of fuss and time.

 I no longer have to put foil everywhere to protect my stove from grease splatters!
-My favorite bacon is from Costco, I buy the thick center cut slices and cut them in half before baking them.
-Now, you don’t have to cut them in half, but I have done this for years to feed more people with less.
+My favorite bacon is from Costco, I buy the thick center-cut slices and cut them in half before baking them.
+Now, you don’t have to cut them in half, but I have for years to feed more people with less.

 No one questions a 5-inch slice of bacon in my house.
-That’s how we have always cooked bacon.
+That’s how we’ve always cooked bacon.
 I added my Bacon Wrapped Jalapeno Snacks recipe below.
 They are so yummy!
+The picture below is how I cooked the bacon UNTIL I found an even better way to cook it in the oven.
+This is a 9 by 13-inch glass baking pan shown below that I USED to use.

 Do you love to go camping?
-Whenever I think of cooking breakfast outside in the mountains I can almost smell it cooking!
+Whenever I think of cooking breakfast outside in the mountains I can almost smell the bacon cooking!

 I love bacon and it tastes good on just about everything!
 Mark and I have bacon, tomato, and lettuce on sandwiches all summer.
 Thank goodness for my garden!
-I love egg salad sandwiches with a slice or two of bacon on it!
+I love egg salad sandwiches with a slice or two of bacon on them too!

 What is Bacon:

 We all know that bacon comes from a pig.
-It comes from the side of the pig.
+It comes from the side cuts of the pig.
 It’s cured and smoked before it arrives at the grocery stores.
-You can get bacon in different widths.
+You can get bacon in different widths and thicknesses.
 You can buy them 1/32 inches thick which give you about 32-35 pieces per pound.

 If you buy the 1/16 inch thick you will get 18-20 slices per pound.
-You can also buy bacon slabs, then slice it to your preference of thickness.
+You can also buy bacon slabs, then slice them to your preference, depending on how thick you like yours.
 The flavor of the bacon will depend on a few things.
-Each farmer buys the feed for their pigs from different places.
+Each farmer buys the feed for their pigs from different places, but there’s also how the smoking process is done.

 I can’t wait until my fresh tomatoes start producing this summer.
 BLT’s here we come!

-I have read articles that nitrates are bad, then I read articles that say they are okay.
+I have read articles that nitrates that can be found in bacon are bad for your health, then I read articles that say they’re okay.
 I have read that turkey bacon is worse than regular bacon.
-In order to make turkey bacon taste like real bacon, they add a bunch of additives.
+In order to make turkey bacon taste like real bacon, they include a bunch of additives.
 Who can we believe?
-I am going to enjoy my bacon, it’s not like I eat it three meals a day.
-I will follow the adage to “eat everything in moderation,” yes I will go with that one.
+I’m going to enjoy my bacon, it’s not like I eat it three meals a day.
+I’ll follow the adage to “eat everything in moderation.”
+Yes, I’ll go with that one.

 How To Cook Bacon In The Oven: